 An A class catamaran has:

 There is a 30cm long horizontal stainless steel ‘arm’ on the bottom of the mast that has a rope connected underneath the trampoline cleated on top of each hull.
-The idea is to pull the mast rotation rope, rotate the mast and cleat it off so that when you go downwind you reduce mast bend and create a ‘pocket’ or ‘belly’ in the sail.
+The idea is to restrict the mast from over rotating when sailing upwind.

 Harken outhaul system: https://www.harken.com.au/content.aspx?id=3910